-This is why people need to be extra careful when “play fighting” with dogs.
+But this is why people, especially kids, need to be extra careful when “play fighting” with dogs.
 It can get out of hand easily and quickly.
 (And guess who’s going to get hurt?)

-This is why I do not play fight with my 1-year-old weimaraner Remy.
+This is why I know I should not play fight with my weimaraner Remy.
 He simply gets way too excited and ends up biting too hard.
-(Josh still wrestles with him though … typical man?)
+But, we play this way anyway.

-Even non-wresting games like tug or fetch can lead to high excitement levels in dogs.
+Even non-wresting games like tug of war or fetch can lead to high excitement levels in dogs.

-While tug is nothing to worry about for gentle dogs like my friend Roxy (pictured), some dogs really get serious about tug of war.
+While tug is nothing to worry about for gentle dogs like Roxy (the shepherd, pictured), some dogs really get serious about tug of war.